KeizerHarm/CK3Beagle/Documentation/Smells/HiddenDependencies.md

 </pre>

 #### Allowed if in Comment
-If the word `root`, `prev`, the scope's name or the variable's name, are part of a (documentation) comment preceding the macro, they can be allowed.
+If the word is part of a (documentation) comment preceding the macro, they can be allowed.
 <pre>
 #Uses root
 pope_likes_you = {